-And so the prince did as she wished, and stayed at home.
+And so the prince did as she wished, and he stayed at home.

-That evening the magic stool flew so unsteadily that they could hardly keep their seats.
+That evening when she and her fairy friend flew through the air on the magic stoo, it flew so unsteadily that they could hardly keep their seats.
 At last the fairy exclaimed, "There is only one reason that it should jerk like this!
 You must have been talking to your husband!"

 And Dorani replied, "Yes, I have spoken!"
 But no more would she say.

-That night Dorani sang so marvelously that at the end the rajah Indra rose up and vowed that she might ask what she would and he would give it to her.
-At first she was silent; but, when he pressed her, she said, "If you insist, then I request the magic lute."
+That night Dorani sang so marvelously that at the end the rajah Indra rose up and vowed that she might ask whatever she liked and he would give it to her.
+At first she was silent.
+But when he pressed her, she said, "If you insist, then I request the magic lute."

 The rajah, when he heard this, was displeased with himself for having made so rash a promise, because he valued the magic lute that played by itself above all his possessions.
 But as he had promised, so he must perform.